Entertaining the Idea of Owning a Golf Course Property

 In most areas, neighborhoods that pop up around golf courses see little turnover.
 The prospect of living on a golf course is an attractive one and most consumers that make the plunge are those that wouldn’t even think about living somewhere else after spending so much time and money on getting to a golf course property in the first place.
 This can present a problem for someone that doesn’t want to participate in a bidding war on the handful of homes that come available.

 Finding a new development that is going to showcase a golf course is a great alternative.
 There will of course be a hefty lot premium to be paid and all of the costs that come with building your own home, but those costs are often paid for through appreciation in the home’s value after the golf course is built and becomes a thriving center of the local community.
 Letting the neighborhood grow and refine itself over time around you will show you the benefits of having gotten in on the ground floor of the development.

-While there is no guarantee that there won’t be competition even at this early stage of the game, getting your name in the ring early can go a long way towards fulfilling your dream to own golf course property.
-The lot premiums always scare off a handful of consumers that may not see the large picture or simply don’t want to put down that kind of money up front.
+While there is no guarantee that there won’t be competition even at this early stage of the game, getting your name in the ring early can go a long way toward fulfilling your dream to own a golf course property.
+The lot premiums always scare off a handful of consumers that may not see the large picture or simply don’t want to put down that kind of money upfront.
 For those serious about the prospect of living on the 7th fairway, this can be a great advantage.

 Living on a golf course is not a possibility for all of us, but for those with a great desire to do so, that also want to help form the identity of a golf course and the community it supports, finding a new development that will use a golf course as its centerpiece can be a great way to get involved with golf course property.
 Those that do get the benefit of not only seeing the scenic view of a golf course in the backyard every day but the knowledge that their significant investment will likely appreciate over time, are truly a birdie in the game of real estate.